Suyankai/PBL_2020-21/README.md

   - General
   - Application in MEC and URLLC
   - The problem in its application.
 (Enormous calculation)
-- The content of this article.
+- The content of this article.（苏）
 - The contribution of the members.(苏)
 ## Background （马）
 - ICA in mathematical details.(A. Hyvarinen.)